 The first house they looked at was just north of their $375k loan amount.
 It was a beautiful house, and the husband was in love with it.
 While the wife agreed that it was a nice house, she was really unsure of the price, and what they would really be able to afford.
 She suggested they get a second opinion on the loan amount, just to make sure.
 The second lender they went to see pre-qualified them at $325,000, $50,000 less than what the first lender would do.
 While the husband sat their dumbstruck, the wife asked why such a difference.
 The lender was good enough to explain this, thankfully.

-Wow, I got myself into a
+Wow, I got myself into a mess.
+All by myself! |

 The original loan amount did not take into considerations such as interest that would be paid every month and property insurance that would go along with owning a house with a replacement value so high.
 I imagine the first lender that pre-qualified them only took into consideration the cost of the house, and not other ancillary costs.
 The funniest, and perhaps saddest, thing about the episode was the husbands attitude towards the original loan amount.
 He said this, and I quote, "Well honey, I'm sure the lender wouldn't have pre-qualified us if they didn't think we could afford it."
 And that ladies and germs, is how we got into this mess.
 The husband is assuming that someone WHOSE JOB IT IS TO SALE LOANS AT THE HIGHEST POSSIBLE AMOUNT IS LOOKING OUT FOR THEIR BUDGET.
 At least the second lender had the sense enough to include all costs associated with home ownership, even if it meant they had to scale back their wish list.